the Old Way:

-Gabriel is also the creator and organiser of the annual Poetry on the Lake events.
+Gabriel is also the creator, in 2001, and organiser of the annual Poetry on the Lake events.
 She edits an annual anthology of poems from the spring competition.

-For news of the various events, the spring international poetry competition and autumn international poetry celebration, now in its twelth year, please go to www.poetryonthelake.org
+For news of the various events, the spring international poetry competition and autumn international poetry celebration, please go to www.poetryonthelake.org

 Some comments on her poems:

 "Writes with great rhetorical flair and her poems have delightful song-like echoes" comments on various poems commended by Don Paterson.

 “Musical – skilfully handled”.
 Sherazade and her Sultan commented by Doris Corti